leviathanbadger/cc-web-components/README.md

 - `part-rotation` – shows the remaining degrees after removing complete rotations.

+The overlay input used when editing is absolutely positioned, so place `cc-draggable-number` inside a relatively positioned container to keep the overlay aligned.

 ## Rotation Property Input

 `<cc-rotation-property-input>` displays an angle as full rotations and partial degrees.